dayton-outar/shillings/docs/ANALYSIS.md

       > Investors should be extra vigilant when _analyzing_ companies using percentage-of-completion accounting, since the reported results hinge on the company's estimates about its own progress.

-      > Investors shold use a measure called "days' sales outstanding" (DSO)[^x] to evaluate how quickly customers are paying their bills relative to how quickly revenue is recorded.
+      > Investors shold use a measure called "days' sales outstanding" (DSO)[^1] to evaluate how quickly customers are paying their bills relative to how quickly revenue is recorded.
 A higher DSO could indicate more aggressive revenue recognition in addition to simply poor cash management.

       We could say that ***recording revenue before completing material obligations*** and ***recording revenue far in excess of work completed*** are generally the same thing but the subtle difference is that this technique (_recording in excess of work completed_) is legitimized through a POC policy.
 Basically both techniques involves recognizing revenue before completion of delivery of the product or service offered by the company (or business).